Lisa David

 Rachel Steinberg grew up in Goshen, NY (very close to URJ Camp Kutz) and was a member of her local NYFTY chapter.

 Following high school graduation, Rachel attended Vanderbilt University and earned a BA in English Literature and Jewish Studies.
-While in college, Rachel was very active in Jewish life on campus and in the Nashville community and after graduation went to work for the Greater Miami Hillel Jewish Student Center as the County-wide Program Director.
-It was during her time at Hillel that she realized she was committed to building and strengthening the Jewish community and went on to pursue Masters Degrees in Social Work and Jewish Communal Service at the University of Pennsylvania and Gratz College, respectively.
+While in college, Rachel was very active in Jewish life on campus and in the Nashville community.
+After graduation, she went to work for the Greater Miami Hillel Jewish Student Center as the County-wide Program Director.
+It was during her time at Hillel that she realized she was committed to building and strengthening the Jewish community, which led her to earn master’s degrees in social work and Jewish communal service at the University of Pennsylvania and Gratz College, respectively.

 After her graduations in 2001, Rachel began working as the Assistant Director of Pinemere Camp.
 It was the perfect opportunity for Rachel to fuse her love of camp and informal Jewish education!
-Rachel worked for Pinemere for nine years (eight of those with Aaron, our Executive Director) before shifting her focus to work as the Director of Community Relations for the Jewish Community High School of Gratz College.
+Rachel worked for Pinemere for nine years before shifting her focus to work as the Director of Community Relations for the Jewish Community High School of Gratz College.
 Rachel returned to Jewish camp to help create a “culture of giving” for Camp Harlam as its Development Director and shifted to become an Assistant Director in 2017.
+She moved into her current role in 2022.

 Rachel, her husband, Matt, and two children, Harrison and Liv, belong to Congregation Beth Or in Maple Glen, PA and live in Ft.
 Washington, PA.